DylanAuty/eos-blender/README.md

 ### Comparing these two approaches, I will be proceeding with approach 2.

 ## Files
+### Scripts
+- *db_data_pull.py*: Grabs a gigantic JSON containing telemetry data from the server, puts it in *telemetry.json*
+- *extract_poses.py*: Script to extract the keyframes from the pre-baked F-Curve, and put them in a JSON
+- *json_to_fcurve*: Selects and inserts the appropriate keyframe based on the telemetry data
+- *README.md*: This file...
+- *settings.json*: Contains various settings - GET URL, and if needed then API keys and passwords (though we don't have this at present)

 ### Input
 JSON object pulled and formatted from F-Curves of a smooth animation, containing information on every keyframe in the pre-baked animation
 JSON object pulled from server containing all the launch data in sub-objects.